GrossDesignCo/concordance-app-poc/public/scripture/isaiah/isaiah-6/isaiah-6.englishNatural.md

 And flew to me one from the burning-ones and in his hand a live-coal he had taken with tongs from upon the altar.
-And he touched it to my mouth, and he said, "Behold, this has touched over your lips; and turned-aside your iniquity, and your sin will be covered."
+And he touched it to my mouth, and he said, "Behold, this has touched over your lips; and turned-aside your twisting, and your sin will be covered."